wmatthew/snowed-in/README.md

 > Image: The 'world' of the game gathers snow as the user makes progress.

 ### Interesting Code
-If you just want to read some code, here are some interesting points to jump in.
+If you want to read some code, here are some interesting points to jump in.

 #### [GridLogicManager.m](https://github.com/wmatthew/snowed-in/blob/master/snowedin/GridLogicManager.m) (Obj-C)
 The core logic of the game, where entities are moved around and collision/interaction behavior is defined.
 Move history and undo/redo logic is also defined here.